vmware/vic-product/docs/user_doc/vic_cloud_admin/add_vch_fullTLS_in_portal.md

 Connect hosts that require full TLS authentication over HTTPS by using certificate to authenticate against the host.

+**IMPORTANT**: If you have deployed multiple instances of the vSphere Integrated Containers appliance, you can only register a virtual container host (VCH) with one instance of the management portal at a time.

 **Prerequisite**

 Obtain the client private key (*key.pem*) and client public key (*cert.pem*) for authentication against the VCH.